History of the United States (1776–1789)

+The history of the United States from 1776 to 1789 was marked by the nation's transition from the American Revolutionary War to the establishment of a novel constitutional order.

-Between 1776 and 1789 thirteen British colonies emerged as a newly independent nation, the United States of America.
+As a result of the American Revolution, the thirteen British colonies emerged as a newly independent nation, the United States of America, between 1776 and 1789.
 Fighting in the American Revolutionary War started between colonial militias and the British Army in 1775.
 The Second Continental Congress issued the Declaration of Independence on July 4, 1776.
 The Articles of Confederation were ratified in 1781 to form the Congress of the Confederation.
-Under the leadership of General George Washington, the Continental Army and Navy defeated the British military, securing the independence of the thirteen colonies.
+Under the leadership of General George Washington, the Continental Army and Navy defeated the British military, securing the independence of the Thirteen Colonies.
 The Confederation period continued until 1789, when the states replaced the Articles of Confederation with the Constitution of the United States, which remains the fundamental governing law of the United States.

-The 1780s marked an economic downturn for the United States due debts incurred during the Revolutionary War, Congress' inability to levy taxes, and significant inflation of the Continental dollar.
+The 1780s marked an economic downturn for the United States due to debts incurred during the Revolutionary War, Congress' inability to levy taxes, and significant inflation of the Continental dollar.
 Political essays such as Common Sense and The Federalist Papers had a major effect on American culture and public opinion.
 The Northwest Territory was created as the first federal territory in 1787, and a border dispute in this region prompted raids that escalated into the Northwest Indian War.
 The Revolution and the Confederation period are placed within the American Enlightenment, a period in which Age of Enlightenment ideas grew popular and prompted scientific advancement.